qlefevre/eclipse-mat-easy/README.md

 ![alt text](/doc/collection_tree_view.png "Collection tree view")

 You can access it with this new action in toolbar: ![alt text](/doc/collection_tree.gif "Collection tree view")

+This view is quite similar to the Dominator Tree.
+For each object, you have its size if it's a Collection, retained heap and percentage of total heap used.